 7 Fare data was standardized for Q3 2019: Trips mapped after the July 2019 Price Hike were included as is.
 CTA routes were modelled based on the published fixed fares sold by the CTA.
 Informal Transport Routes were either sourced from secondary sources, or modelled using a multiple linear regression model.
 Details of the updating of the fares are provided in the "Update to GCR Accessibility Analysis (Mapping Central and Inner-Cairo)" report.

-slow for services operating within the Central and Inner Zones of the Greater Cairo Region, and further negatively affected by congestion.
+Final Report v3.3 August '19 update Page 36 slow for services operating within the Central and Inner Zones of the Greater Cairo Region, and further negatively affected by congestion.